Dowell-Lab/Tfit/README.md

 # Tfit
 Transcription fit (or Tfit) implements a finite mixture model to identify signatures of RNA Polymerase II (RNAPII) activity through the identification of bidirectional or divergent transcription in nascent transcription assays such as Global Run-On (GRO) and Precision Run-on (PRO) followed by sequencing data.
 Tfit is separated into two modules:

-1. `bidir` which generates calls for preliminary regions of interest
+1. `prelim` which generates calls for preliminary regions of interest
 2. `model` which attempts to model RNAPII behavior for the preliminary outputs and make refined predictions for activity

 Output from these modules can be imported into any genome browser.
 An example bed file is shown below.

 ![Screenshot of data output](images/Example_Snapshot.png)

-The `bidir` module will compute local likelihood statistics given a fixed template mixture model (estimated either from promoter associated transcription) or specified explicitly by the user (the former is encouraged).
+The `prelim` module will compute local likelihood statistics given a fixed template mixture model (estimated either from promoter associated transcription) or specified explicitly by the user (the former is encouraged).
 This method is fast and will finish in about 30 minutes on a single node single CPU machine.
 The output will be a bed file corresponding to areas of possible bidirectional transcription.
 This output is discussed more in later sections.

 The `model` module will compute full MLE estimates of the mixture model at user specified regions of the genome provided as a bed file.
 This bed file may be the output from the bidir module.
 It is recommended that users fit MLE estimates to the output of the bidir module as this will decrease false positives.
 Three files will output from this module: